-- One prolonged blast at intervals of not more than two minutes is the signal used by power-driven vessels when underway. - One prolonged blast plus two short blasts at intervals of not more than two minutes is the signal used by sailing vessels.
+- One prolonged blast at intervals of not more than two minutes is the signal used by power-driven vessels when underway. - One prolonged blast plus two short blasts at intervals of not more than two minutes is the signal used by sailboats under sail.